 Two-month-old Seth begins to fuss when his teacher, Tanya, gently puts him in his infant seat.
 Tanya talks to him, hoping that her voice will soothe him.
 When his fussing becomes more determined, Tanya rubs his tummy and croons his name, but Seth keeps crying.
 Finally, she picks him up and slowly rocks him until he begins to calm down.
 Although Tanya responds quickly to Seth's discomfort, her approach is gradual, starting with her voice.
 By moving in slowly she is letting him assist in his own comforting.
 The newborn's job is to learn, with loving help, how to soothe himself.
 Just as talking to an infant helps him learn language, soothing him helps him learn to comfort himself and, eventually, to comfort others.

 During these nurturing interactions, infants fall deeply in love with the people who care for them.
 These strongly felt connections give them the emotional capacity for later feelings of empathy.
 Empathy, an important component of social and emotional development, emerges within consistent and caring relationships over several years.
 Much of the groundwork is laid during early attachments formed in infancy:

 Toddlers observe and imitate the adults who care for them.
-When 18-month-old Anna falls and scrapes her knee, a group of children gather around her and watch as her teacher comforts hey In time, they will use the teacher's behavior as their template for comforting others.
-Empathic behavior needs to be repeatedly modeled by adults and encouraged in children before it becomes part of their behavior
+When 18-month-old Anna falls and scrapes her knee, a group of children gather around her and watch as her teacher comforts her.
+In time, they will use the teacher's behavior as their template for comforting others.
+Empathic behavior needs to be repeatedly modeled by adults and encouraged in children before it becomes part of their behavior.

 Early Signs of Empathy